socialplanning/opencore/opencore/account/README.txt

     >>> clear_status_messages(view)
     >>> view()
-    u'...The login name you selected is already in use or is not valid.
+    u'...The login name you selected is already in use.
 Please choose another...'

 You also shouldn't be able to join with case-variants::